Anastasia-Labs/aiken-upgradable-multisig/docs/design-specs/upgradable-multi-sig.typ

 \
 ==== Redeemer
 \
-- Sign

-- Update
+The contract supports two types of operations, represented by the redeemer:
 \
+- Sign: For executing fund transfers

+- Update: For modifying the multisig configuration
+\
 ==== Validation
 \
-+ *Common Checks (for both Sign and Update)*

-  - Ensure the transaction is signed by at least the required number of authorized signers

-  - Verify that the output value contains at least the input value (no unauthorized spending)

 + *Sign*

   The redeemer allows a majority of the authorized signers to collectively approve and execute transactions using the funds controlled by the multi-signature contract

+  - Verifies that the required number of authorized signers have signed the transaction

-  - Ensure the spent amount is within the spending_limit
+  - Ensures the transfer amount does not exceed the spending limit

+  - Checks that the total value is preserved across inputs and outputs

   - Ensure the output datum matches the input datum (no changes to the multisig configuration)